-A general rule of thumb is that as you carry more gear, you'll likely want more support.
+A general rule of thumb is that as you carry more gear, you'll want more support.
 Luckily, today's pack manufacturers have recognized this and design things accordingly.
-The minimalist models like the CamelBak Classic or TETON Sports Trailrunner are intended for small amounts of weight, generally some water and a couple of small items.
-These packs are simple in design with materials and support that are less substantial than the larger packs like the Deuter Compact EXP 12.
+The minimalist models like the CamelBak Classic are intended for small amounts of weight, generally some water and a couple of small items.
+These packs are simple in design with materials and support that are less substantial than the larger packs like the Osprey Skarab 18.
 There's no need for extra materials when carried loads are light.
-A simple padded nylon bag with some cushy shoulder straps is plenty good here.
+A simple padded nylon bag with some cushy shoulder straps is sufficient here.
 Lumbar packs like the Dakine Low Rider 5L and the Osprey Talon 6 which support the entire weight of the pack on the belt around your hips and waist are also generally designed to carry smaller loads due to the more concentrated weight distribution of the pack.
-Therefore, the water and storage capacities of these style packs is generally somewhat lower than you might find with backpack style packs.
+Therefore, the water and storage capacities of these style packs are lower than you typically find with backpack style packs.

 On the other hand, when your days are long, and the weather is variable, your pack weight is likely to increase, and more support will add to your comfort.
 Packs that are larger and intended to carry more gear have been designed with more overall support in mind.
 These models feature more padding in the central areas like the waist belt, shoulder straps, and back pad.
-Some of these higher capacity packs are even made with lightweight wire frames as we found in our Editors' Choice Platypus Duthie A.M.
+Some of these higher capacity packs are even made with lightweight wireframes as we found in our Editors' Choice Platypus Duthie A.M.
 10 or metal stays like the Deuter Compact EXP 12.
 These extra support features make carrying heavier loads a little more manageable by giving the pack more structure.

 A good pack should be well ventilated where it comes in contact with your back, shoulders, and waist.
-Particularly on a chilly day, there's nothing more annoying than working up a profuse sweat, taking your pack off and realizing your back is entirely soaked.
-Today's manufacturers have realized this, and the majority provide excellent breathability.
+Particularly on a chilly day, there's nothing more annoying than working up a profuse sweat, taking your pack off and realizing your back is entirely soaked (and soon, chilling).
+Today's manufacturers realize this, and the majority provide excellent breathability.
 Look for models constructed with more open mesh and fabrics since this encourages better breathability to keep you cool, mainly where the pack contacts your back.
 A majority of hydration packs are made with mesh covered foam back pads with integrated air channels that aid in breathability and ventilation.
 For even more ventilation, models like the Osprey Syncro 10 and Platypus Duthie A.M.
 10 incorporate a tensioned mesh back panel with a lightweight wire frame that keeps pack contact with your body to a minimum.

 Shoulder Straps and Waist Belts